cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Note that integer and floating-point values are distinct in this model, even if they have the same numeric value.

+Also note that serialization variants, such as number of bytes of the encoded floating value, or the choice of one of the ways in which an integer, the length of a text or byte string, the number of elements in an array or pairs in a map, or a tag value, (collectively "the argument", see {{encoding}}) can be encoded, are not visible at the generic data model level.

 ## Extended Generic Data Models

 This basic generic data model comes pre-extended by the registration